LukeAveil/familyBrief/README.md

-  participant Page as BriefingsPage participant Hook as useBriefings participant API as POST /api/briefing/generate participant UC as generateBriefingForUserWeek participant Repo as BriefingRepository participant AI as generateWeeklyBriefing participant Mail as Resend email
+  participant Page as BriefingsPage participant Hook as useBriefings participant API as POST /api/briefing/generate participant Mod as briefingModule participant UC as generateBriefingForUserWeek participant Fam as familyModule participant Ev as eventModule participant Repo as BriefingRepository participant AI as generateWeeklyBriefing participant Mail as Resend email